 The Police Department divides St. Louis Park into four patrol districts.
 Normally, one patrol officer covers each of the four patrol districts.
 These districts are further divided into 35 neighborhoods (For maps, click on neighborhoods).

-Patrol sergeants and officers rotate on a 3 days on and 3 days off and 4 days on and 4 days off schedule.
+Patrol sergeants and officers rotate on a three days on and three days off and four days on and four days off schedule.
 Officers are assigned to the same shift for one year, and sergeants supervise the same group of officers for a period of four to 12 months.
-This allows the sergeants to become better acquainted with the activities of the officers on their...
+This allows the sergeants to become better acquainted with the activities of the officers...